Peter-Hamster/CMEEgroupwork5/README.md

 TAutoCorr.R is an R script which is used to find out if there is an autocorrelation in Florida weather

-### FloridaLaTeX.tex
+### TAutoCorr.tex

-FloridaLaTeX.tex is a LaTeX file, which is the report of the result from TAutoCorr.R
+TAutoCorr.tex is a LaTeX file, which is the report of the result from TAutoCorr.R